hmcts/ops-runbooks/network/palos/README.md

 ## [Connecting to a Palo Alto firewall](connecting.md)

 - How to connect to palo login in prod vs nonprod
-- How to connect over ssh - advance use case, got a custom shell, see logs, tcp dump etc
+- How to connect over ssh

 ## [Troubleshooting issues](troubleshooting.md)